Average Roster Size in D1, D2, D3, and NAIA Men's College Soccer — 2025 Season Analysis | RosterWise™

 - Whether the program’s culture and academic environment are a fit

 This is why RosterWise goes deeper than roster size alone.
-Position-specific depth, class-year distribution, and international composition all add context that a single number cannot provide.
+Position-specific depth, class-year distribution, and roster intelligence all add context that a single number cannot provide.

 How to use roster size in your search